powidla/nonB-DNA-structures-generation/README.md

 # Generative models for nonB-DNA structures generation

-This repository contains code and data for the article "Z-Flipon Variants reveal the many roles of Z-DNA and Z-RNA in health and disease"
+This repository contains code and data for the article \href{https://github.com/powidla/Secondary-structures-generation}{"Z-Flipon Variants reveal the many roles of Z-DNA and Z-RNA in health and disease"}

 The full genome predictions for human and mouse genomes can be downloaded here